Castaways Two #13961

-How I Made This Rock Art
+How This Rock Art Was Created

-To create this rock panorama, I laid the stones on black sand in the studio and took five horizontal images along the length of the layout.
+To make this rock panorama, I laid the stones on black sand in the studio and took five horizontal images along the length of the layout.
 To keep the light even while shooting downward, I moved the work underneath the camera and lighting using a homemade trolley system on a wooden track.
 Then the five images were stitched together to make this calming and tranquil rock art and a picture of nature.